KxSystems/docs/docs/basics/application.md

 -   indexes required to select an atom, if it is a list

 A map is _ambivalent_ if it can be used with more than one rank.
-All matrixes and some derivatives are ambivalent.
+All matrixes and some extensions are ambivalent.

 ```q
 q)+/[til 5]           / unary